Victorian Splendor: The Homes, Churches and Monuments of Norwalk's Gilded Age

 Through Artists' Eyes: Norwalk People and Places in the WPA Murals

-Norwalk Preservation Trust's 4th Annual Living History Tour partners with the Norwalk Arts Commission to create an insider's tour of Norwalk's collection of WPA murals.
-Scheduled for Sunday, September 28, 2014, the tour will begin with a docent-led look at the paintings in City Hall, including the rarely seen source photographs used by the artists, followed by a bus tour around Norwalk to view the settings as they appear today.
+On September 28, 2014, the fourth Living History Tour partnered with the Norwalk Arts Commission to create an insider's tour of Norwalk's collection of WPA murals.
+The tour began with a docent-led look at the paintings in City Hall, including the rarely seen source photographs used by the artists.
+This was followed by a bus tour around Norwalk to view the settings as they appear today.

 Many of the artists were Norwalk residents themselves, not to mention the people they used as models and painted into the pictures.
 Actors will join the tour en route to bring to life the people, scenes and events portrayed in the paintings.
 A reception with refreshments will conclude the tour.

 The Norwalk municipal collections include 45 WPA murals, 31 of which are on display at City Hall.
-The image shown here is self-potrait by Alexander Rummler (1867-1959), resident of South Norwalk, showing him in the process of creating one of the Norwalk WPA murals, Mopping for Starfish — the painting that is featured on our home page.
+The image shown here is self-potrait by Alexander Rummler (1867-1959), resident of South Norwalk, showing him in the process of creating one of the Norwalk WPA murals, Mopping for Starfish.
 Both pictures are in the City Hall collection.